Inwazja: Content

 The film interviews different people for their reactions to the LGBT movement, including Aleksander Nalaskowski, Paweł Lisicki, and Bronisław Wildstein.
 Commentators compare the "LGBT invasion" to the Swedish Deluge and, unfavorably, to Stalinist rule in Poland.
-They also claim that the ultimate goal of the LGBT movement is legalization of pedophilia.
+They also claim that the ultimate goal of the LGBT movement is legalization of pedophilia in Poland and that the LGBT movement is attacking the Catholic Church and its followers.
+Dawid Mysior, one of the commentators, says that Catholics "have the right to respond with aggression" to the LGBT movement.

 Reception

 According to naTemat.pl, Inwazja is "generally considered homophobic".
 The film was especially controversial because it was produced by a public broadcaster which is funded by tax revenue.
 Hundreds of internet users reacted to the film by posting pictures of themselves with the hashtag #inwazjaLGBT.

 Polish ombudsman Adam Bodnar stated that "The material not only reinforces stereotypes and intensifies social hatred towards LGBT people, but also manipulates facts."
 He added: "The aim of the authors of the material was to offend and exclude LGBT people by presenting them as different – an enemy and a source of dangers."
 He stated that the film did not meet journalistic standards as it did not follow the principles of pluralism, impartiality, and balance in reporting.
 In particular, he objected to the linkage of homosexuality and pedophilia.
 Bodnar appealed to the National Broadcasting Council to take action against the film.

 Slava Melnyk, director of Campaign Against Homophobia, described the film as "homophobic and socially harmful libel".
 According to Bezprawnik, "it suffices to watch a few minutes of this film to realize that it was created only to further a homophobic campaign and use the situation of LGBT people for the current political struggle".
 According to Anton Ambroziak the film is a "collection of distortions and manipulations".
+He also called it a "homophobic pseudo-documentary" and a "propaganda film".
 Sociologist Ireneusz Krzemiński said he was "shocked by the perfidy of this film".